 The Moot Court Program at Loyola New Orleans is built on consistency and excellence.
-The comprehensive program is designed to give students the opportunity to participate effectively in intramural and intercollegiate moot court competitions as well as future law practice.
+The comprehensive program is designed to give students the opportunity to participate effectively in intramural and intercollegiate moot court competitions.
 Students build and perfect the art of persuasive oral advocacy and the skills of proficient brief writing.

 Beginning the first year of law school, students have the opportunity to take the Loyola Moot Court Course in effective appellate advocacy.
-Selections for Moot Court Staff positions are made following the course in an annual competitive intramural competition.
-Every participant is graded individually on each appearance before a bench of judges.
-Eliminations and selections are determined by these scores as well as persuasive writing skills.
+Selections for Moot Court Staff positions are made following the course in an annual intramural competition.

 Faculty Advisor: Professor Monica Hof Wallace

 Oralist: Henry Gerbracht